Giardia Antigen (Stool)

 But Giardia may not be in the first sample.
 More than one sample may be needed for

 How is this test done?

 This test requires a stool sample.
 You may be asked to provide more than one sample.

 Your healthcare provider will tell you how to collect a sample.
 You will do it with

 a disposable specimen container with a lid.
 Don't collect stool from the toilet bowl

-or put toilet paper into the specimen container.
+or put toilet paper or urinate into the specimen container.